Get all the latest data for Riga

 How much have property prices increased in Riga over the past 12 months?

-Over the past 12 months, property prices in Riga have increased by an estimated 6% to 9%, depending on the segment, with the official Latvia-wide index showing around 8.4% annual growth through the third quarter of 2025.
+Over the past 12 months leading into early 2026, property prices in Riga have risen by roughly 6% to 9%, broadly in line with Latvia's official national reading of around 8.4% year-on-year through the third quarter of 2025.

 Which neighborhoods have the fastest rising property prices in Riga as of 2026?

-As of early 2026, the top three neighborhoods with the fastest rising property prices in Riga are Teika, Jugla, and Imanta, all of which are large housing estates that have consistently outpaced the city average in recent months.
+As of early 2026, the three neighborhoods showing the fastest price growth in Riga are Teika, Jugla, and Imanta, all of which have consistently led the standard apartment segment over the past year.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Riga.